Koomba19/Koomba19/README.md

 ## Hi there 👋
+I'm currently learning how best to apply myself to establish a reputable presence and start making income through places like upwork.
+I started this whole journey because of a free steam game called Bitburner.
+I had never really tried to work with or on computers before then, but it clicked nicely into place.
+Now this is what I want my career to be.
+I'm currently working on being a web developer, but anything is possible.
+Being a software engineer, programmer, or even as far as a cyber security specialist would be awesome.
+I just really like the idea of all these bits and codes running together on a global network, and human beings interacting through time with them.
 <!--
 **Koomba19/Koomba19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.